-Mediastinoscopy is especially valuable in the staging of non–small cell lung cancer.
-When mediastinal lymph node involvement is found, patients may benefit from presurgery chemotherapy and/or radiation therapy.
+Mediastinoscopy Mediastinoscopy and Mediastinotomy Mediastinoscopy is a procedure in which an endoscope is introduced through the suprasternal notch into the mediastinum to allow visualization of it.
+Mediastinotomy is surgical opening of the... read more is especially valuable in the staging of non–small cell lung cancer.
+When mediastinal lymph node involvement is found, patients may benefit from pre-surgery chemotherapy and/or radiation therapy.

-Bone marrow aspiration and biopsy are especially useful in detecting involvement by lymphomas and plasma cell myeloma (multiple myeloma) and metastases from small cell lung cancer.
+Bone marrow aspiration and biopsy are especially useful in detecting involvement by leukemias, lymphomas, and plasma cell myeloma (multiple myeloma) and metastases from small cell lung, breast, and prostate cancers.
 Bone marrow biopsy may be informative in patients with unexplained hematologic abnormalities (ie, anemia, thrombocytopenia, pancytopenia).

 Biopsy of sentinel regional lymph nodes is part of the evaluation of many cancers, such as breast, thyroid, gastric, lung, and colon cancers and melanoma.
 Removal of a sentinel lymph node (as defined by uptake of contrast or radioactivity injected into the cancer) may allow limited but definitive lymph node sampling in patients with these cancers.